Note

 #

-# Rule Section
+# Rule Section (DEPRECATED)

 #

 Exercise caution, as this file contains a password and must be accessible by the BCFS process.
-If you utilize the setuid=UID option when initializing the filesystem, ensure that the user with the specified UID has the necessary permissions to access this file.
+If you use the setuid=UID option when initializing the filesystem, ensure that the user with the specified UID has the necessary permissions to access this file.

 This file is formatted as a .ini file.
-You may initiate a comment by placing a # (Number Sign) at the start of a line.
+You may initiate a comment by placing a # (number sign) at the start of a line.
 Quote characters are treated like any other character; therefore, do not enclose your strings in quotes.
-The = (Equal) sign serves as a delimiter between the key and the value.
-Any spaces at the beginning or end of the key or value will be disregarded, while spaces within the values are considered significant.

 address

 This is the ip address or FQDN of your Catalyst Server (MANDATORY).
+If your Catalyst is connected through Fiber Channel (FC),

 store_name